Pumpkins aren’t just for Halloween! Discover fun and tasty ways to enjoy pumpkins all year round.

-But pumpkins are not just for carving!
-They are a great source of potassium and vitamin A and can be used in a plethora of dishes ranging from soups to Risotto.
-Here we've highlighted our favourite things to do with pumpkin, for Halloween and the rest of the year.
+Pumpkins are a great source of potassium and vitamin A, and they can be used in a plethora of tasty dishes ranging from soups to risotto.
+Here, we've highlighted our favourite things to do with pumpkins, for Halloween and beyond.

 Step by Step:

-1. Wash and dry the outside of your pumpkin to remove the dirt or pesticides depending on where you've bought your pumpkin from!
+- Wash and dry the outside of your pumpkin to remove the dirt and any pesticides.

-4. Once you have cut all the way around, remove the top.
+- Once you have cut all the way around, remove the top.
 Turn the piece you have removed on its side and cut across so that it has a flat bottom.
-Rest the flat bottom on the cutting board, and cut a triangular piece out of the "lid" so that the smoke will be able to rise out of the pumpkin.
-This is important so that your pumpkin doesn't catch fire!
+Rest the flat bottom on the cutting board and cut a triangular piece out of the "lid" so that the smoke will be able to rise out of the pumpkin.
+This is important so that your pumpkin doesn't catch fire.

-5. Take the metal spoon and scoop out all of the pumpkin guts.
-Separate out the seeds and try roasting them like suggested below!
-If you plan to make soup, scoop out some of the flesh, but be careful not to pierce the skin as this will make it harder to carve!
+- Take the metal spoon and scoop out all the pumpkin guts.
+Separate out the seeds and try roasting them like suggested below.
+If you plan to make soup, scoop out some of the pumpkin flesh, but be careful not to pierce the skin.

-8. Place a tea light candle in the bottom of the pumpkin and place the lid back on.
+- Place a tea light in the bottom of the pumpkin and place the lid back on.

-When you scoop out all of the guts from a pumpkin for carving, or for cooking, don't just dispose of it!
-Collect the seeds, wash them and spread them over a baking tray one seed deep.
-Slowly roast these in the oven at a low temperature until they go a nice golden brown colour.
-Keep an eye on them as they can go from golden to burnt in 0.1 seconds!
+When you scoop out the guts from a pumpkin for carving, collect and wash the seeds and spread them over a baking tray one seed deep.
+Drizzle some oil and any spices or seasonings over the seeds and slowly roast them in the oven at a low temperature until they go a nice golden brown colour.
+Keep an eye on them as they can go from golden to burnt quite quickly.

-Not only are these a great healthy snack for the kids, they add flavour and crunch to a salad as well!
+Not only are these a great healthy snack, but they also add flavour and crunch to salads too.